SpindlySpider/UoP-AI-CW/README.md

 ### 2. Configuration Management

-Both the GA and NN allow users to customise parameters form inside the CLI.
+Both the GA and NN allow users to customise parameters from inside the CLI.
 There are a few quality of life features such as:
 - displaying the current configuration before running the GA or NN
 - allowing for saving / discarding modifications.